InfinityTeq/SuperVision/README.md

 - SuperVision **does not** collect any user data...read the code

 ## Credits
 The original concept comes from an old friend of mine, Shepherd.
-We worked After a split between us
+He had the idea to map specific camera locations to kml files and map them on Google Earth.
+I joined the project and discovered methods of automatically mapping data instead of doing such a thing manually.
+But after a falling out I took the project to the next step by creating a dynamic mapping environment outside of Google Earth.
+This has allowed me to map not only all the cameras simultaneously, but also to map live data in real time.